-- the purpose of the grant program/grant opportunity - the eligibility and assessment criteria - how we consider and assess grant applications - how we notify applicants and enter into grant agreements with grantees - how we monitor and evaluate grantees' performance - responsibilities and expectations in relation to the opportunity.
+- the purpose of the grant opportunity - the eligibility and assessment criteria - how we consider and assess grant applications - how we notify applicants and enter into grant agreements with grantees - how we monitor and evaluate grantees' performance - responsibilities and expectations in relation to the opportunity.

-This grant opportunity and process will be administered by the Department of Industry, Science and Resources (the department/DISR).
+This grant opportunity and process will be administered by the Department of Industry, Science and Resources.

-We have defined key terms used in these guidelines in the glossary at section 0 of the grant opportunity guidelines.
+We have defined key terms used in these guidelines in the glossary at section 14.